How to Prepare Pets for a Return to Work

 3. Keep them active.

-Just as it does with humans, exercise helps with both the mental and physical health of our pets.
+Just as it does with humans or any animal, exercise helps with both the mental and physical health of our pets.
 It can reduce stress, increase their serotonin, and make it easier to sleep despite changing schedules and routines (and more sleep is good for everyone).

 If you have a dog, make it a point to take them on one or two daily walks, or play catch with them in the yard each night.
-You can also offer food-puzzle toys or some other stimulating activity to keep them on their toes.
+You can also offer a food puzzle toy or some other stimulating activity to keep them on their toes.
 Cats can get exercise through cat trees or towers, lasers, feathers, and other interactive toys.

 4. Give them something to entertain them.